Preparing your application

 Once this initial step is completed, you can proceed to directly contact the relevant International Placement Scheme (IPS)-host institution to discuss your potential application and for information about the collections.

-The project lead is responsible for completing the application process on the UK Research and Innovation (UKRI) Funding Service, but we expect all team members and project partners to contribute to the application.
+The project lead is responsible for completing the application process on the UK Research and Innovation (UKRI) Funding Service.

-If a student’s PhD is funded through a consortium of research organisations, the application should be submitted by the student’s home research organisation, rather than the consortia lead research organisation.
+Only the lead UK research organisation (RO) can submit an application to UKRI.
+If a student’s PhD is funded through a consortium of UK ROs, the application should be submitted by the student’s home RO, rather than the consortia lead RO.

 To apply